How to Fish in Freshwater

 Start with 6 Lb.
 Monofilament

-6 Lb. is the ideal test while you are still learning the basics.
+6 Lb. monofilament is the ideal fishing line while you are still learning the basics.
 It is strong enough to land a Largemouth Bass that may happen to take advantage of your Panfishing presentation, but slender enough to target Panfish.
 6 Lb. mono is also easy to tie.
 Once you get into higher tests or different line types, a secure fishing knot is more challenging.
 There are some other great line types such as Braid and Flourocarbon.
 These will be better suited for mastery later in your journey.
 For your first reel, 6 Lb. mono is the best option for versatility and ease of use.

 Basic Fishing Tackle: Hooks, Sinkers and Bobbers